 The same self-criticism applied to the evolution of science.
 The astonishing chain of work by Galileo, Copernicus, Kepler, and Newton vindicated Bacon’s judgments on the self-correcting quality of closely attended experience.
 Nothing could be further from the endless hostilities of competing prophets than this slow accretion of knowledge, each building on the painstaking efforts of an earlier generation through the development of expertise in a limited field of study.
 But as spectacular as seventeenth and eighteenth century scientific progress seems in retrospect, we must be cautious in overpraising these early scientific efforts, for practitioners were only beginning the long and reductive process that produced what we know as natural science.
 All kinds of enterprises were regarded as “scientific”: phrenology, numerology, alchemy, and the kind of thinking that the philosophers practiced.
 Bacon’s methodology required trial and error to perfect.
 That was not completed until near the end of the nineteenth century for what we know as the hard sciences and in regard to the human sciences has yet to be completed.
 But even its earliest achievements demonstrated that empiricism was to be less certain but far more incrementally productive than authority had been.

-Modernism would find itself besieged and questioned during its great epistemological crisis at the dawn of the twentieth century (see “Modernism and Its Discontents”).
-But then, it had been born of crisis, had applied its own methodology to its conclusions and found them doubtful.
+These challenges reached a crisis point in the great epistemological crisis at the dawn of the twentieth century (see “Modernism and Its Discontents”).
+But then, modernism had been born of crisis, had applied its own methodology to its conclusions and found them doubtful.
 Modernism’s severest critics were its own admirers, but their rational objections to its premises suffered from what might be called “the Clue problem.”
 Remember the board game that had you search for a murderer, a weapon, and a murder scene?
 Players had to base their hunches on incomplete knowledge; the structure of the game allowed multiple rationally warranted hypotheses to apply to the crime.
 Of course, only one could be correct.
 So it was with the empirical cannibals, who found rationalism offered multiple and convincing answers to questions about the true, the good, and the beautiful.
-It is little wonder that the Romantics returned to Gnostic revelation to offer greater certainty and that empirical science with its more rigorous procedure would dominate investigations of material reality, though it could make no judgments of quality or morality.
-Those black holes exerted such gravitational force that they radically distorted the emerging human sciences (see “The Calamity of the Human Sciences“).
-Modernism’s deficiencies would accrete to produce a second great knowledge crisis at the dawn of the twentieth century, one with an even less satisfactory resolution that produced the great warrant of postmodernism (see “Postmodernism Is Its Discontents“).
+But these theoretical creations were grounded in too few facts, leaving persons starving for moral clarity to fill in the blanks with their own confirmation bias, a generalized problem until the twentieth century separated scientific thought from common sense, leaving it to the human sciences to play their own game of Clue with their own solutions.
+It is little wonder that the Romantics returned to gnostic revelation to offer greater certainty and that empirical science with its more rigorous procedure would dominate investigations of material reality, but the improvements in its methodology forced a vow of silence on judgments of quality or morality.
+The black hole of a missing moral framework, and particularly of a missing public moral framework, exerted such gravitational force that it radically distorted the entire history of the human sciences (see “The Calamity of the Human Sciences“).
+Modernism’s moral failures produced a second great knowledge crisis that consumed the entire twentieth century (see “The Axioms of Moral Systems”).
+One failing solution with an even less satisfactory resolution produced the great warrant of postmodernism that continues to warp our public discourse (see “Postmodernism Is Its Discontents“).